Quest to the Pacific Northwest - Matanuska Glacier in Anchorage

 Woke up to a beautiful day on Sunday.
 Our hosts at the Turnagain View B&B were very friendly when we finally got the chance to visit with them at breakfast (as we had been out driving most of the evening the night before).
 We had fresh pumpernickel toast, eggs, homemade reindeer/moose sausage, and rhubarb with spiced apples for breakfast.
 Despite the place being lovely and very comfortable, Tom and I decided we are not really B&B people in general because it takes extra effort to make small talk and meet new people who expect you to chat.
 We tend to be more direct and down to business with overnight stays, especially when we are really only sleeping there for a night.
 Would highly recommend this place though!

 Saturday's evening activities took less overall time than we had planned so we did all the things we had scheduled for Sunday morning already.
 We did some quick research while we had wi-fi and decided that hiking and a glacier viewing sounded fun.
 After breakfast, we got into our hiking gear and decided to go north to the Matanuska Glacier and maybe hike some small trails as well.
-Pete, Ellen, and Carl were all awake and up for the adventure so we picked them up at their hotel closer to Anchorage and piled into the Malibu for the 1.5-2 hr drive north.
+The in-laws were all awake and up for the adventure so we picked them up at their hotel closer to Anchorage and piled into the Malibu for the 1.5-2 hr drive north.
 We stopped at a grocery store on the way for picnic supplies, and ate our lunch at the scenic view point, a few miles from the edge of the glacier.

 The glacier is on private land, so after signing several waivers and paying a small free per person, the owners will let you walk around on your own for the first 1/2 mile or so.
 After that point, you either need to go with a guided tour, or know how to traverse glaciers safely.
 We opted to explore on our own and had a great time.
-I recommend hiking boots for the best comfort, but Ellen and plenty of others we saw wore sneakers (definitely no flip flops or boat shoes here though).
+I recommend hiking boots for the best comfort, but the VP and plenty of others we saw wore sneakers (definitely no flip flops or boat shoes here though).
 It was about 65° in the parking lot, and closer to 50° on the surface of the glacier.
 You hiked about 10 min across mud flats until you reach the edge of the glacier which is ice with some gravel.

 Face of the glacier as viewed from the gravel parking lot